 It follows the epic story of Henri “Papillon” Charrière (Charlie Hunnam – King Arthur: Legend of the Sword, The Lost City of Z), a safecracker from the Parisian underworld in 1931 who is framed for murder and condemned to life in the notorious penal colony on Devil’s Island.
 Determined to regain his freedom, Papillon forms an unlikely alliance with quirky convicted counterfeiter Louis Dega (Rami Malek – “Mr. Robot,” Bohemian Rhapsody), who in exchange for protection, agrees to finance Papillon’s escape.

 How to Watch Papillon.
 Right now you can watch Papillon on Starz or Prime Video.
 You are able to stream Papillon by renting or purchasing on Amazon, iTunes, Google Play, and Vudu.

 Filled with shocking details about life in one of the world’s most hellish environments, Charrière’s autobiographical novel became a global bestseller when it was first published in 1969 and remains a modern classic in the genre of prison literature.

 Producer Joey McFarland, a producer of The Wolf of Wall Street and executive producer of the dark crime drama Out of the Furnace, has wanted to create a new feature version of Charrière’s remarkable story for quite some time.

-“The 1973 film was one of my favorite movies growing up, and I watched over and over again,” he says.
+“The 1973 film was one of my favourite movies growing up, and I watched it over and over again,” he says.
 “But at the same time, I always felt there was an opportunity to reintroduce the material to modern audiences.”

 “Whenever you tackle a remake or a re-imagining of a classic, one of the biggest hurdles is trying to differentiate it from the original without losing the integrity of the story.”